COUNSELLING AND PSYCHOTHERAPY

 Based in Rye, East Sussex, I offer counselling, psychotherapy and supervision online and by telephone.

 Counselling can help you see to yourself and your problems more realistically and to manage those problems better.
 Psychotherapy offers the longer-term prospect of finding meaning , healing and transformation.

 As counsellor and psychotherapist, I believe that therapy is about more than problem-solving.
 At its best it offers a resource for healing spiritual development and transformation.

 I was born in Warrington in 1960 and was educated at the Universities of Oxford and London.

 After working as a teacher, then as a priest, I trained as a counsellor, psychotherapist and supervisor.
-For nearly 20 years now I have been in couples counselling, working as a gay men's sexual health counsellor and building a private counselling, psychotherapy and supervision practice in London and Rye.
+For over 20 years now I have been in couples counselling, working as a gay men's sexual health counsellor and building a private counselling, psychotherapy and supervision practice in London and Rye.

 My own spiritual journey and personal psychotherapy have helped me to make some sense of life, but I have probably learned most from working with my clients and supervisees.
 My years of working as a skilled helper make me well-equipped to help you feel seen, heard and understood.

 I hold a Diploma in Counselling and Psychotherapy (2001) and a Diploma in Supervision (2003), each accredited by the British Association for Counselling and Psychotherapy (BACP), from The Centre for Counselling and Psychotherapy Education, (CCPE), which is a member of the United Kingdom Council for Psychotherapy(UKCP).
 Each year I take part in Continuing Professional Development (CPD) across a range of psychological approaches,as well as receiving regular supervision of my work, which is conducted in accordance with the Codes of Ethics and Practice of the British Association for Counselling and Psychotherapy (BACP) and the United Kingdom Council for Psychotherapy(UKCP).